holycrap872/ucls-ml-ai/CourseMaterial/02_intro_to_data_sci/03_plotting_classics/lesson_plan_1.md

 ## Essential Questions

-- How can we create and display data from text?
+- How we capture and process data about text documents?
+- What are ways we can create knowledge about text documents?

 ## Lesson Plan